This post may contain affiliate links. Please see my disclosure policy for more details.

 Read on to learn more about Perth vs Sydney, or check out my YouTube video below!

-While Sydney lies slightly further south than Perth, the cities are around 4,000 km apart, on opposite coastlines, so they do have different climates.
+While Sydney lies only slightly further south than Perth, their location on opposite coastlines means that they do have different climates.

 People swimming in Beatty Pool in Perth.